 The Portland Fish Exchange & Browne Trading Company

-Our blog examined the lengths we go to get fresh Maine seafood to your kitchen in early September.
-When it comes to freshness and superior quality, it begins with the catch method, continues with the fishers, and finishes with the fishmonger.
+This post examines the purchasing required for fresh Maine seafood.
+When it comes to freshness and superior quality, it begins with the catch method, continues with the fishermen, and finishes with the fishmonger.

-Browne’s goal is only ever to provide the freshest, highest quality seafood available.
-That includes the seafood caught in Maine.
-One of the best sources of fresh Maine seafood is the Portland Fish Exchange.
-The Exchange has been critical to Browne’s success.
+Browne’s goal is to provide the freshest, highest quality seafood available, with emphasis on stunning local Maine seafood.
+One of the best sources of fresh Maine seafood is the Portland Fish Exchange aka our local fish auction.

 History of the Portland Fish Exchange

 The Exchange was founded in 1986.
-It is located several hundred feet behind Browne Trading.
-In the heart of the working waterfront, this location is naturally ideal for Browne’s purchasing department.
+It is located several hundred feet behind Browne Trading, in the heart of the working waterfront.

 Browne Trading & the Portland Fish Exchange

-Our daily access to the Portland Fish Exchange, coupled with our ability to move it “ocean fresh” overnight directly to our clientele, was the foundation of our initial notoriety to the industry.
-This immediate “sea to table” sourcing was groundbreaking in the early 1990s for chefs who were tired of receiving aged and mishandled fish.
+Our daily access to the Portland Fish Exchange, coupled with our ability to ship “ocean fresh” overnight directly to our clientele, built the foundation and our initial notoriety to the industry.
+This immediate “sea to table” sourcing was groundbreaking in the early 1990s for chefs who were tired of receiving old and mishandled fish.

 Traceable, Fresh Maine Seafood